 Returns for key indexes were:

 We remain cautiously optimistic for the remainder of 2017.
-Because of the many political uncertainties here and abroad, it would appear to be prudent to invest cautiously and expect that higher returns will come from outside the US.
+Because of the many political uncertainties here and abroad, it would be prudent to invest cautiously and expect that higher returns will come from outside the US.

 Preparing for a market downturn The US stock and bond markets have been remarkably and uncharacteristically calm in recent years.
 Historically, the S&P 500 index suffers a 10% decline once every 12 to 18 months and a 20% “correction” every three years.
 Yet we need to look back to 2015 when the S&P 500 dropped (temporarily) slightly more than 10% and back to 2011 when it declined 18%.
 It typically takes the market four months to recover after a correction, but this can vary greatly.
 It is important for investors to be prepared for a market decline at any point in time.
 While we are not forecasting one in the near future, it certainly will occur at some point.
 When it does, it is important for investors to have realistic expectations and not do anything rash.
 Studies have shown that one of the most important things an investor can do is to control their behavior during market downturns.
 Panicking and selling after a decline can significantly undermine long term returns.
 It is helpful to resolve not to do that before a decline occurs since when the markets are dropping it is too easy to let emotions rule.